TP-TEAM05/car-integration/README.md

 Received data from cars are resent to every module that subscribed to it.
 There are two modes to subscribe to car updates:

 - **Live Updates**: Sends every update from the car as soon as it receives it.
-- **Periodic Updates**: Sends the data only at periodic intervals that can be specified in the subscription packet.
-This mode needs a "topic" parameter – the topic can be "car" or "network-statistics".
+- **Periodic Updates**: Sends the data only at periodic intervals that can be specified in the subscription

+Car integration can provide updates about cars or network updates, based on specified topic:
+- **Car**
+- **Network updates**

 #### Data sent from car has the following attributes: